 - Flour a working surface and transfer the dough onto it.
 Divide in two and work (knead) each ball a little more.
 With a rolling pin, roll one ball into a rectangle, the thickness of a small finger.
 Take 4 ounces of Nutella and spread over the dough equally.
 Roll the dough in until you have a loaf.

 - Repeat with the other dough ball and transfer into a baking pan.

-- Heat oven to 390°F. M Transfer the pan to the oven.
-Bake for 15 minutes and lower to 350°F. Place the foil over the strudel and bake another 20 minutes.
+- Heat oven to 390°F. Transfer the pan to the oven and bake for 10 minutes.
+Turn the pan, and cover with foil.
+Lower to 350°F, and bake 25 minutes.
 Turn the oven off and leave in another 5 minutes.